The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

-Another application of federated learning is in insurance underwriting.
-The main use cases for federated learning in insurance include origination- predicting if a person contracts an insurance offer, insurer’s risk assessment, fraud detection, and claim processing.
-Due to soiled data in different companies on different demographics or customers movement across insurance companies, Insurers can significantly improve their predictive models for these use cases by utilizing federated learning.
-Claim history processing is of the most challenging use cases that federated learning can lead to more accurate and efficient operations.
+Another application of FL is in insurance underwriting.
+The main use cases of FL in insurance include origination- predicting if a person contracts an insurance offer, insurer’s risk assessment, fraud detection, and claim processing.
+Due to soiled data in different companies on different demographics or customers movement across insurance companies, insurers can significantly improve their predictive models for these use cases by utilizing FL.
+Claim history processing is of the most challenging use cases that can lead to more accurate and efficient operations.
 Insurance companies often need to have access to previous claims history of an insurer in details to give a better pricing or benefits to new clients.
 However, having access to such historical data in a privacy preserving manner is challenging due to regulations governing the insurance industry.
-Insurance companies can leverage cross-silo federated learning to privately train their models without compromising customers privacy and satisfying the governing regulations.
+Insurance companies can leverage cross-silo FL to privately train their models without compromising customers privacy and satisfying the governing regulations.
 Such models lead to more accurate offers while helping customers get the benefits of having a long-term history of free claims across different categories.